alekal1/bet-game/README.md

 ## Simulation

-You can run RTPSimulation to simulate game process, that runs in 24 threads - `gradlew rtpSimulation`
+You can run RTPSimulation to simulate game process, that runs in 24 threads - `./gradlew rtpSimulation`

 Arguments:
 * `totalRounds` - How many total rounds.
 (Since simulation is running on 24 threads, the minimal value is 24) - **default 1 million**
 * `playersBet` - Player's bet in each round - **default 1.0**
 * `winMultiplier` - Multiplies with players bet to calculate total win in round - **default 9.9**

-Example of usage: `gradlew rtpSimulation -PtotalRounds='100' -PwinMultiplier='3.14' -PplayersBet='5'`
+Example of usage: `./gradlew rtpSimulation -PtotalRounds='100' -PwinMultiplier='3.14' -PplayersBet='5'`

 For more details, of how this simulation works check `RTPSimulation.class` under test package.

 **_This is a simulation; a player has unlimited money to bet._**

+## Integration (requires Docker to run)

+You can run integration test to ensure that basic game logic is working.

+`./gradlew integration`

+* Register a player
+* Connect to a session with a retrieved JWT token
+* Waiting for round start
+* Make an invalid bet
+* Make a valid bet
+* Waiting for the round end

+**It runs with a dedicated database container**, so **your local database state will not be changed** during integration

 ## Dependencies

 This project is using the following dependencies: